adavarski/DevSecOps-GitHub-Actions-node-app/README.md

 Note: K8s is Kubernetes.
 K3s is a lightweight K8s distribution.
 K3d is a wrapper to run K3s in Docker.
 K3d/K3s are especially good for development and CI purposes, as it takes only 20-30 seconds of time till the cluster is ready (for comparison, Kind/Minikube takes more time till ready)

-Then follow the following steps for fixing Zap scan error "Resource not accessible by integration"
+Note: Follow the following steps for fixing ZAP scan error "Resource not accessible by integration"

 1) Go to Settings of the repo